Which of the following is classified as an account receivable? | Study Prep in Pearson+

 1

 Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
-It represents a claim for payment and is classified as a current asset on the balance sheet.
+It is recorded as an asset on the balance sheet because it represents money that will be collected in the future.

+Analyze each option provided in the problem: Determine whether each item fits the definition of accounts receivable.
+For example, interest receivable from investments is not related to goods or services sold on credit, so it does not qualify as accounts receivable.

+Evaluate loans made to employees: Loans to employees are considered a separate category of receivables, often classified as 'other receivables,' and are not directly tied to the sale of goods or services on credit.

-Analyze the first option: 'Amounts owed by customers for goods sold on credit.'
-This fits the definition of accounts receivable because it represents money owed by customers for goods sold on credit.
+Assess amounts owed by customers for goods sold on credit: This fits the definition of accounts receivable because it represents money owed by customers for goods or services provided on credit.

-Evaluate the second option: 'Advances to suppliers.'
-This does not qualify as accounts receivable because it represents payments made in advance to suppliers, not amounts owed by customers.

-Examine the third option: 'Loans made to employees.'
-This is not accounts receivable because it represents loans given to employees, not amounts owed by customers for goods or services.
+Review notes receivable from a supplier: Notes receivable are formal written promises to pay a certain amount, often including interest, and are typically classified separately from accounts receivable.
+They are not directly tied to the sale of goods or services on credit.

 Watch next